ankitrookie/web3-notes/README.md

 # Hashing algo that convert our data into string & characters.
 1. SHA-256 - used by SOL
+2. keccak-256 - used by eth
-2. MD5 - insecure due to vulnerabilities
+3. MD5 - insecure due to vulnerabilities

 # Encryption algo that converts our data into ciphertext.
 Two types of encryptions :